-In Part 4: How Do You Manage CRO? we learned about the advantages and disadvantages of going in-house or with an agency for your conversion rate optimizations and why many brands go with an agency because they offer multi-faceted, multi-skilled mindsets.
+In Part 4: How Do You Manage CRO?, we learned about the advantages and disadvantages of going in-house or with an agency for optimizing for conversions, and why many brands go with an agency because they offer multi-faceted, multi-skilled mindsets.

 Once you’ve determined your conversion optimization game plan and carried out some tests, the next crucial piece is measuring your results.
 In part five of our six-part Optimizing for Conversions to Create Lifetime Value video series, Margo Andros, Founder at LTV Approach, and Brandon Howell, Website Optimization Service Lead at ROI Revolution explore how to measure the results of A/B testing and the problems CRO solves for ecommerce directors and founders.

 Optimizing for Conversions to Create Lifetime Value, Part 5: How Do You Measure CRO?

 We’ve talked a lot about best practices and A/B testing, but what kinds of problems do A/B testing and best practices solve for an ecommerce business or website?
 What is the value of it?